-If your date likes Italian food, you must check out one of the restaurants on Atwells avenue.
-This area, known as Federal Hill, features some of the best restaurants in Providence.
-My favorite restaurant on Federal Hill used to be Mediterraneo, but unfortunately it recently closed…
+If your date likes Italian food, you must check out one of the restaurants on Federal Hill.
+Atwells avenue and the surrounding area feature some of the best Italian restaurants in Providence.

 For an incredible outdoor dining experience in the spring or summer, check out one of the restaurants in Di Pasquale Square further up Atwells.
 You’ll feel like you’re dining at an outdoor café in Paris, with a grand fountain in the middle of the square.
 On many nights during the summer (especially Friday and Saturday nights) there is a singer performing Rat Pack favorites.
 You can even do a bit of swing dancing if you can keep up with the old-timers!

 For dessert, head on over to Pastiche, one street north of Atwells.
 It’s a house converted into a restaurant featuring delectable cakes.
 Be prepared to wait, as the place is tiny and absolutely jammed after dinner.
 Get the dessert to go if you can’t wait.

 If you still have some energy, there are numerous bars and dance clubs along Atwell’s that get hopping later in the night.

 13. Enjoy Ethnic Food at Thayer Street